image from Rich Johnstone at Creative Commons

 Noise levels indoors can easily exceed the 85 dB(A) sustained level at which hearing loss occurs.35 Excessive indoor noise can come from appliances, such as hair dryers and kitchen exhaust fans, or from music, television or recreational electronics.
 Noise from outside buildings can also intrude into indoor spaces: traffic, trains, airplanes, heavy equipment, generators, lawn equipment, fireworks and more.

-Designing Buildings to Reduce Noise Pollution36
+Designing Buildings to Reduce External Noise Pollution36

 Lower levels of noise can produce sleep disturbance, cardiovascular effects including heart attacks and stroke, learning impairment, psychophysiological effects, psychiatric symptoms and impaired fetal development.
 Noise also has widespread psychosocial effects including noise annoyance, reduced performance and increased aggressive behavior.37